 You might be in love, but that doesn’t necessarily mean you should get married.
-It’s all fun and games for the first couple of years in most relationships, but all of that changes with time.
+It’s all fun and games for the first couple of years in most relationships, but that changes with time.
 Eventually, the infatuation fades away, and reality sets in.

 Is his cute smile worth living in Nebraska when you dream of living in Chicago?
 Does her sense of humor make her $140,000 of student loan debt worth it?

 There’s a lot more to consider than just how enjoyable it is to be around someone right now.
 Your life will change.
 Is this the right person for the long haul?